koba04/swr-devtools/README.md

 ### (SWR v1) Wrap your application in the SWRDevTools component

-**If you use SWR v2.0.0-beta.6 or later versions, you don't need to install `swr-devtools` and wrap your application.
+**⚠️ If you use SWR v2.0.0-beta.6 or later versions, you don't need to install `swr-devtools` and wrap your application.
 SWR Devtools does it for you.**

 ```shell
 npm install swr-devtools